Ehrhart quasi-polynomials of almost integral polytopes: Discussions and further problems

 \subsection{Minimal periods}

 In Ehrhart theory, the minimal period of an Ehrhart quasi-polynomial sometimes becomes strictly smaller than the LCM of denominators of vertices.
-This is the so-called \emph{period collapse} phenomenon.
+This is known as the \emph{period collapse} phenomenon.
 For almost integral polytopes, it is natural to ask the following.

 \begin{problem} Let $P$ be a lattice polytope in $\R^d$ and $c\in\Q^d$.
 Is the minimal period of $L_{c+P}(t)$ equal to $\den(c)$? \end{problem}

 As a partial result, we have the following for zonotopes.